Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation: Introduction

 As is well-known, in the BV formalism, any effective action also solves the BV master equation.
 This fact implies that the path-integral can be understood as a morphism of the BV differential.
-Since any solution of the BV master equation is in one-to-one correspondence with a quantum $A_{\infty }$ structure, the path-integral preserves this intrinsic $A_{\infty }$ structure of quantum field theory.
+Since any solution of the BV master equation is in one-to-one correspondence with a quantum $A_{\infty }$ structure,\footnote{ In this paper, we consider Lagrangians field theory describing fluctuations around the perturbative vacuum where its free theory is solved, namely, the standard perturbation theory based on the Feynman graph expansion: Our $A_{\infty }$ structure arises from the expansion of a given BV master action around a Gaussian critical point. } the path-integral preserves this intrinsic $A_{\infty }$ structure of quantum field theory.
 Although these properties may valid for non-perturbative path-integral, in this paper, we consider the perturbative path-integral.
 We first show that the perturbative path-integral can be performed as a result of the homological perturbation for the intrinsic $A_{\infty }$ structure and thus it gives a morphism of this (quantum) $A_{\infty }$ structure in any BV-quantizable quantum field theory.
 Then, we apply these ideas to string field theory and consider some quantities based on the perturbative path-integral of string fields.
-As a result of the homological perturbation, we derive effective theory with finite $\alpha '$ \cite{Sen:2016qap }, the Light-cone reduction \cite{Matsunaga:2019fnc, EM}, and string S-matrix in a simple way.
+As a result of the homological perturbation, we derive effective theory with finite $\alpha '$ \cite{Sen:2016qap }, the light-cone reduction \cite{Matsunaga:2019fnc, EM}, and string S-matrix in a simple way.
 In addition to these (re-)derivations, we explain that this approach may enable us to use unconventional pieces of perturbative calculus.
 We discuss the open string $S$-matrix based on unconventional propagators whose $4$-point amplitude reproduces the gauge invariant quantity given by \cite{Masuda:2019rgv} directly.